telerik/maui-docs/controls/collectionview/grouping/expand-collapse.md

 # .NET MAUI CollectionView Expand and Collapse Groups

-The CollectionView supports groups expand and collapse operations through the UI by tapping on the group headers.
+The CollectionView supports expand and collapse operations for the groups.
+To trigger these operations, the user can tap on the group headers.
 By default, all the groups are expanded.

 ## See Also